 And that's this, you know, good old days mentality where you grow older, you don't understand what the youth are into, you don't understand what they listen to, what they watch, and everything else.

-And so is this just always what we go through, the good old days and back in my day, or are things really getting worse than they ever have.
+And so is this just always what we go through, the good old days and back in my day, or are things really getting worse than they ever have?

 And there's really something to that.

-But how about how about we look at it from a broader perspective here and bring this back to what we're doing in America and some of the problems we have politically?
+And I'm getting a little ahead of myself, actually, but how about we look at it from a broader perspective here and bring this back to what we're doing in America and some of the problems we have politically?

 Now, this is an airport in Singapore.